radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The original specification of RADIUS/TLS does not forbid the usage of compression in the TLS layer.
 As per {{RFC9325, Section 3.3}}, compression should not be used due to the possibility of compression-related attacks, unless the application protocol is proven to be not open to such attacks.
-Since some attributes of the RADIUS packets within the TLS tunnel contain values that an attacker could at least partially choose (i.e. username, MAC address or EAP message), there is a possibility for compression-related attacks, that could potentially reveal data in other RADIUS attributes through length of the TLS record.
+Since some attributes of the RADIUS packets within the TLS tunnel contain values that an attacker could at least partially choose (i.e., username, MAC address or EAP message), there is a possibility for compression-related attacks, that could potentially reveal data in other RADIUS attributes through length of the TLS record.
 To circumvent this attack, this specification forbids the usage of TLS compression.

 # IANA Considerations